U.S. natgas futures rise to 1-week high on expected colder weather

 Analysts have said European inventories were about 20% below normal for this time of year, compared with just 3% below normal in the United States.
 EIA/GASNGAS/POLL

-Looking ahead, many analysts said mild weather expected in coming weeks will allow U.S. utilities to leave enough gas in storage and cause stockpiles to reach above normal levels by mid-December.
-That would be the first time since April that storage would be above normal levels.
+Looking ahead, many analysts said mild weather expected in coming weeks will allow U.S. utilities to leave enough gas in storage to cause stockpiles to reach above-normal levels by mid-December.
+That would be the first time storage would be at above-normal levels since April.

-Refinitiv projected average U.S. gas demand, including exports, would drop from 116.9 bcfd this week to 110.5 bcfd next week with an unusual warming of the weather before rocketing to 121.8 bcfd in two weeks as the weather turns seasonally colder.
+Refinitiv projected average U.S. gas demand, including exports, would drop from 116.9 bcfd this week to 110.5 bcfd next week with an unusual warming of the weather before rocketing to 121.8 bcfd in two weeks as temperatures turn seasonally colder.

 With gas prices around $34 per mmBtu in Europe TRNLTTFMc1 and $35 in Asia JKMc1, compared with about $4 in the United States, traders said buyers around the world would keep purchasing all the LNG the United States can produce.